-The Ph.D. program in the Department of Latin American and Iberian Cultures (LAIC) at Columbia University provides students with a rigorous formation in Spanish, Catalan, Latin American, and Luso-Brazilian cultural production, oversees their specialization in one or more of these areas, and encourages them to pursue interdisciplinary work.
+The Ph.D. in Latin American and Iberian Cultures program at Columbia University provides students with a rigorous formation in Spanish, Catalan, Latin American, and Luso-Brazilian cultural production, oversees their specialization in one or more of these areas, and encourages them to pursue interdisciplinary work.
 Students complement their work in the department with coursework in other disciplines such as Comparative Literature, Philosophy, Anthropology, Art History, History, and English.
 Certificate programs are available also in Comparative Literature and Society, Feminist Scholarship, and Medieval and Renaissance Studies.

 The Hispanic Institute for Latin American and Iberian Cultures, housed in the department, offers a regular program of lectures, colloquia, and cultural activities.
 The Institute also sponsors the Revista Hispánica Moderna, a leading academic journal published since 1934.
 Graduate students may serve as editorial assistants to the journal, thereby acquiring valuable insight into the exacting peer-review process of a major scholarly journal.

 You will find here more detailed information about the doctoral program’s features and expectations.